rdkit/mmpdb/README.md

 was already available in the peewee/playhouse modules.
 The major goals in version 2 were:

 - better support for chiral structures

 - canonical variable fragments, so the transforms are canonical on both the left-hand and right-hand sides.
 (Previously only the entire transform was canonical.)

+The project then forked into three branches:

+1. The public GitHub branch, with a few improvements by Christian Kramer

+2. Andrew Dalke's crowd-funded branch which:
+  - replaced the Morgan fingerprint-based hashed environment fingerprint with its canonical SMARTS equivalent, and a "pseudo-SMILES" which might be used in depictions
+  - added Postgres support
+  - added export methods to tab-separated and database dump formats

+3. Mahendra Awale's improvements for:
+  - large-database mmpdb generation by partitioning on fragment constants
+  - playbook generation

+Roche funded Andrew Dalke to merge these three branches, resulting in mmpdb 3.0.

 ------------------